NEW Major Announcement: DEMOLITION UNDERWAY AT FUTURE SITE OF $50M EVO ENTERTAINMENT DESTINATION Read →

 Powerful Capacity

-The electrical system will be fully replaced with all new conduit, wiring, receptacles and switches.
+The electrical system is being fully replaced with all new conduit, wiring, receptacles and switches.
 LED lighting will offer a significant reduction in energy use.

 Copper Repipe

-Existing original plumbing lines will be replaced with modern copper piping.
+Existing original plumbing lines are being replaced with modern copper piping.
 Plumbing will serve requirements for tenants as well as restrooms located on the ground floor.

 Replay